aniyy117/dribble_repo/README.md

 # Install

-Default branch is `master`.
-Checkout to the latest branch if `master` is not upto date.
+Default branch is `main`.
+Checkout to the latest branch if `main` is not upto date.

 ```sh
 git checkout <branch-name>